MohammedSalehelShazly/MohammedSalehelShazly/README.md

   <img src="https://github.com/mohamedabusrea/mohamedabusrea/blob/master/profile-img.png" align="right" width="25%"/>

-<p>• software engineer and Flutter developer, 1+ year experience in Flutter.
-I’m a very ambitious person and I always develop myself to be up to date.<p/>
+<p>• software engineer and Flutter developer, 1+ year experience in Flutter.<p/>
+<p>• I’m a very ambitious person and I always develop myself to be up to date.</p>
 <p>• I look forward to learning more and not being satisfied with what I learned.<p/>
 <p>• in short very passionate about Tech in general.<p/>
 <p>• Some technologies I enjoy working with include Flutter, SQLite, and Firebase.<p/>